Food and Drink of Provence

 Soupe au Pistou

 Provence is simply bursting with olives.
-If you travel through the interior especially, you will see lots of olive trees and groves alongside the lavender fields.
-Olives are served in their pure form or as a tapenade, another Provençal specialty.
+If you travel through the interior especially, you will see many olive trees and groves alongside the lavender fields.
+Olives are served in their pure form or as a tapenade, another Provençal speciality.
 A kind of dip made from black olives, capers, anchovies, garlic and olive oil.
 It is often served as an aperitif alongside toasted bread, croutons or baguette.
 There are various iterations of tapenade, for example, made from green olives or sun-dried tomatoes.
 All delicious!

-You can try all these specialities and more on any of our active holidays in Provence, and the great thing is, if you are walking or cycling all day you can eat as much as you like guilt free!
+You can try all these specialities and more on any of our active holidays in Provence, and the great thing is, if you are walking or cycling all day, you can eat as much as you like guilt-free!
 Check out our Provence itineraries or contact one of our Destination Specialists for more info.